adriangb/scikeras/docs/source/wrappers.rst

 This is where you pass your Keras ``Model``.
 Ideally, it should not be instantiated, although instantiated models are accepted.
-Instead, the init arguments for your model should be passed to :class:`.BaseWrapper` either as bare keyword arguments (if their name does not conflict with any of the existing keyword arguments) or with the ``model__`` prefix, which will override any arguments of the same name only when passed to
+Instead, the init arguments for your model should be passed to :py:class:`.BaseWrapper` either as bare keyword arguments (if their name does not conflict with any of the existing keyword arguments) or with the ``model__`` prefix, which will override any arguments of the same name only when passed to